 WA opera company Lost and Found has gained a reputation as one of the more daring arts enterprises in Australia in its few short years of existence.
-Since 2014 it has been unearthing seldom heard or forgotten works from the operatic canon and staging them in highly unusual venues – a hotel room, an art gallery, a former asylum – each time with the aim of presenting an intriguing slant on the being story.
+Since 2014 it has been unearthing seldom heard or forgotten works from the operatic canon and staging them in highly unusual venues – a hotel room, an art gallery, a former asylum – each time with the aim of presenting an intriguing slant on the story being told.

 For Charpentier’s Actéon this month, it is a swimming pool.
 Six singers in the cast will, at various times, actually glide through the water at University of Western Australia’s Aquatic Centre; and gracing the work’s ballet scenes will be an elite squad of synchronised swimmers.